 Current: I am not currently performing laboratory research.
 Over the past several years I have been working with several publishers to develop ideas for a textbook in Human Physiology.
 I recently formalized an agreement with Jones and Bartlett Learning to produce the book, Mechanisms and Logic in Human Physiology for undergraduate students in Biology and Allied Health fields.
 Assuming production as planned, this text will come to print (and electronic media) in 2018.

-My research interests are in the field of renal (kidney) and cardiovascular physiology; specifically hormonal control of capillary blood flow in the mammalian kidney.
-Studies examine the contractile characteristics of the kidney microcirculation, specifically the descending vasa recta (a particular capillary network), to determine the potential for regulation of total and regional renal blood flow.
-Focus is on the effects and interactions of molecules acting in a paracrine or autocrine (local) manner within the cortex (outer region) and medulla (inner region) of the kidney.
-These blood flow studies provide information about the regulation of the urine concentrating mechanism, blood pressure control, and pathological conditions such as acute ischemic renal failure.
-Techniques utilized include in vitro microperfusion and videomicroscopy for the measurement of blood vessel contractility as well as fluorescent imaging and photometry for the measurement of cellular signaling events.
-Fluorescent microscopy allows measurement of changes in intracellular calcium and nitric oxide production, two important mediators of changes in vascular tone.
-Recently we have added laser-Doppler flowmetry to our tools.
-This technique allows real-time measurement of regional renal blood flows in the whole animal in response to hormonal stimulation.
+Research History: My research interests and training are in cardiovascular and renal (kidney) physiology.
+As an undergraduate and graduate student at the University of Delaware, I worked in the area of comparative physiology of the renin-angiotensin system.
+Specifically, I studied the mechanisms of angiotensin II action on the vasculature and cardiac performance in reptiles, including the American alligator.
+As a post-doctoral fellow at both Penn State and University of Maryland medical schools I worked in the area of hormonal control of capillary blood flow in the mammalian kidney.
+Studies examined the contractile characteristics of the kidney microcirculation, specifically the descending vasa recta (a particular capillary network), to determine the potential for regulation of total and regional renal blood flow.
+Focus was on the effects and interactions of molecules acting in a paracrine or autocrine (local) manner within the cortex (outer region) and medulla (inner region) of the kidney.
+These blood flow studies provided information about the regulation of the urine concentrating mechanism, blood pressure control, and pathological conditions such as acute ischemic renal failure.
+Techniques utilized included in vitro microperfusion and videomicroscopy for the measurement of blood vessel contractility as well as fluorescent imaging and photometry for the measurement of cellular signaling events.
+Grants from the American Heart Association and NIH supported this research.